 The Duration tab allows you to define the duration of the ad copy in the following format: hh:mm:ss.

 The Settings tab allows you to control certain properties that apply to how the player will display the ad copy.

 The "Preserve the aspect ratio" setting can be toggled on and off for video content and images.
 By default, it is enabled.
 When “Preserve the aspect ratio” is enabled, the player will scale the content to fit the frame while preserving the aspect ratio.
-This setting can result in black bars (i.e., letterboxing or pillarboxing) when the content’s aspect ratio does not match the frame’s aspect ratio.
+This setting can result in black bars (that is, letterboxing or pillarboxing) when the content’s aspect ratio does not match the frame’s aspect ratio.
 When “Preserve the aspect ratio” is disabled, the player will stretch the content in all dimensions to fill the frame irrespective of the aspect ratio.
-This setting can result in image distortion (i.e., "football-head" or "pencil-head") when the content’s aspect ratio does not match the frame’s aspect ratio.
+This setting can result in image distortion (that is, "football-head" or "pencil-head") when the content’s aspect ratio does not match the frame’s aspect ratio.